Prerequisites

 The type of mining session; either Topic or Intent.

-Media Type The type of mined conversations: chat or call.
+Media The type of mined conversations: chat call, or message.

 Language

-Select which dialect in which to mine topics.
+Select which dialect to mine in.
 This setting directs the intent miner to search for transcripts with the matching language.
 You can only select one language at a time.

 Source